Exercise : physical activity carried out for a specific purpose

 Measuring progress with this kind of training is done by what is termed Time Under Load (TUL), which is the amount of time your muscles are directly under the pressure of your chosen weight load.
 In other words, only time is counted and not the number of repetitions done on any given movement.

-As you would have seen in the video, when watching someone perform this type of exercise, it does not look like much or even that hard.
-The experience however, is quite different.
+As you would have seen in the video, watching someone perform this type of exercise, is as boring as watching grass grow and does not seem very challenging – the experience however, is quite the opposite.

 Each movement will last between ninety seconds and two minutes, this is all the time it takes to entirely fatigue a particular muscle group, before moving on to the next movement and the entire workout session is always completed in less than fifteen minutes.